wispborne/persean-chronicles/README.md

 ## Description

-Persean Chronicles is a mod for the game Starsector that adds a small collection of one-off text-only quests to bars around the Persean Sector.
+Persean Chronicles is a mod for the game Starsector that adds a collection of one-off text-only quests to bars around the Persean Sector.

 Requires LazyLib 2.5b or later.

-Written in [Kotlin](https://kotlinlang.org/docs/reference/faq.html).
-Relies on [Questgiver](https://github.com/davidwhitman/questgiver) to simplify quest code (packaged with the mod).
+- Riley: A woman books a ride with your fleet to visit family.
+- Dragons: A expedition takes you up close and personal with some wildlife.
+- Depths: Following 'Dragons', an expedition takes you deep underwater.
+- Telos: Following 'Depths', you investigate a lost mini-faction.
+    - Nexerelin's random systems (Corvus Mode) is not supported for 'Telos'.
+- Nirvana: Some scientists need you to perform a cargo delivery.
+- Laborer: A down-on-his-luck worker wants off-world.

 ## Blacklisting systems from being used